acm-projects/D.I.Y.A/README.md

 ## ⚔️ Competition
 - Forms/spreadsheets: fast but not built for duplicate reduction, moderation, or analytics
-- Async forums: great for discussion but not optimized for structured intake and triage
+- Async forums: great for discussion, but not optimized for structured intake and triage
 - Appointment schedulers: good for 1:1 but weak for high-volume bursts
 - Chat-based queues: quick but hard to standardize and analyze
 D.I.Y.A. differentiates by combining structured intake, duplicate consolidation (search + upvotes), AI-assisted answers with staff verification, and course analytics. :contentReference[oaicite:11]{index=11}